seohsirk/next-supabase-ai-template/README.md

 2. Please remember to set the endpoint to `/api/db/webhook` using your real APP URL.
 If your APP URL is `https://myapp.vercel.app`, the endpoint will be `https://myapp.vercel.app/api/db/webhook`.
 3. Use 5000 as the timeout.

+## Authentication

+From your Supabase dashboard, please visit Authentication->URL Configuration and set the following:

+- **Site URL**: The URL of your application (e.g., `http://mypp.com`)
+- **Redirect URLs**: The URL to redirect the user after signing in (e.g., `http://myapp.com/auth/callback`)

+Remember to update the mailing sender in Supabase too, as the default sender is most likely going to spam and has very limited quota.

+You can do so from Settings->Authentication->SMTP Settings.

 ## Deploying to Vercel

 Deploying to Vercel is straightforward.
 You can deploy the application using the Vercel CLI or the Vercel dashboard.